Are you an investor?

 - Its use does not affect the food chain.

 After plateauing for some time, the levels of CO2 are rising2.
 There is an immediate demand for an alternative method of transport propulsion that will suit all countries and purposes.
-The global adoption of the Becar™ engine will significantly reduce CO2 and harmful particulates in the atmosphere.
-Due to its simplicity, fuel availability and ease of manufacture, the Becar™ engine, operating on Herbal™ fuel will find acceptance by motorists, commercial operators and manufacturers throughout the world.
+The global adoption of the convenient Herbl™ engine will significantly reduce CO2 and harmful particulates in the atmosphere.
+Due to its simplicity, fuel availability and ease of manufacture, the Herbl™ engine, operating on Herbl™ fuel will find acceptance by motorists, commercial operators and manufacturers throughout the world.
 The potential is excellent.
 Intending investors are asked to complete the following contact form.
 They will be acknowledged and as Bio Engine Technology Ltd develops it will keep them informed and advised when opportunities arise for investment in this prime industry.

 1 Farm Industry News 6th October 2016 2 Bonn Conference November 2017